jnozzi/cocoadev.com/markdown/MethodSwizzling.md

  }

-Note that the above code should probably use a plain old "unsigned int" instead of "General/NSUInteger" to match the signature of class_copyMethodList().
+Note that the above code should probably use a plain old "unsigned int" instead of "NSUInteger" to match the signature of class_copyMethodList().

 ----

 Make sure your calls to swizzleMethod only happen once.
 I made the mistake of putting the swizzle procedure in the '+initialize' method of a class in a category, and my swizzle procedure ended up running twice, effectively un-swizzling what had ben swizzled.

-- General/JaeKwon
+- JaeKwon

 ----